containers/podman/docs/podman-run.1.md

 detached container with **podman attach**.

 When attached in the tty mode, you can detach from the container (and leave it running) using a configurable key sequence.
-The default sequence is `CTRL-p CTRL-q`.
+The default sequence is `ctrl-p,ctrl-q`.
 You configure the key sequence using the **--detach-keys** option or a configuration file.
 See **config-json(5)** for documentation on using a configuration file.